 Daphne Fodor Philipson ’69 was a transfer student to Barnard from Skidmore College and graduated from Barnard in 1969 having majored in European History.
 She received an MBA from the Columbia University Graduate School of Business in 1974 and is a Certified Public Accountant in New York State.
 She worked at the Department of Housing and Urban Development directly after graduating from College and later worked at the accounting firm of Coopers and Lybrand and ITT Corporation's world headquarters in New York where she was the first woman to be hired to work in the Consolidation Department.
 After ten years at ITT, she joined the firm of E.M Warburg Pincus & Co as an associate and ultimately became a partner working with the investors of their private equity funds.

 She retired from her working career in 1999 and became a member of the Board of Planned Parenthood Hudson Peconic serving on both the healthcare services board and the political action fund board.
 She served as Board Chair for two terms and is currently a Board Member Emerita.
-She has worked with Barnard as a founding member of Project Continuum, Chair of the Annual Giving Fund and a founding Director of the Athena Center for Leadership Studies.
+She has worked with Barnard as a founding member of Project Continuum, Chair of the Annual Giving Fund and a founding Director of the Athena Center for Leadership.
 She is also her Class Fundraising Chair.
 In 2015 she received the Columbia University Alumni Medal for Distinguished Service.

 Daphne is honored to be a member of the Board of Trustees and looks forward to working with the Board to support her wonderful Alma Mater.